oxc-project/javascript-parser-in-rust/blog/grammar.md

   I just cannot find where the grammar is?
-- After a whole day of navigating the specification ... the grammar for `AssignmentPattern` is in the 5th subsection of the main section "13.15 Assignment Operators" with the subtitle "Supplemental Syntax" 🤯 - this is really out of place because all grammar are defined on the main section, not like this one defined after the "Runtime Semantics" section
+- After a whole day of navigating the specification ... the grammar for `AssignmentPattern` is in the 5th subsection of the main section "13.15 Assignment Operators" with the subtitle "Supplemental Syntax" 🤯 - this is really out of place because all grammar is defined in the main section, not like this one defined after the "Runtime Semantics" section

 ---